Kim's Game

-Kim's Game is a game or exercise played by Boy Scouts, Girl Scouts and Girl Guides, the military, and other groups, in which a selection of objects must be memorised.
+Kim's Game is a game or exercise played by Scouts, the military, and other groups, in which a selection of objects must be memorised.
 The game develops a person's capacity to observe and remember details.
 The name is derived from Rudyard Kipling's 1901 novel Kim, in which the protagonist plays the game during his training as a spy.

 In Kim

 In Kim, the game is called both the Play of the Jewels and the Jewel Game.
 Kim, a teenager being trained in secret as a spy, spends a month in Simla, British India at the home of Mr. Lurgan, who ostensibly runs a jewel shop but in truth is engaged in espionage for the British against the Russians.
 Lurgan brings out a copper tray and tosses a handful of fifteen jewels onto it; his boy servant explains to Kim:

 They contest the game many times, sometimes with jewels, sometimes with odd objects, and sometimes with photographs of people.
 It is considered a vital part of training in observation; Lurgan says: